• Skip to primary navigation

 • If preparing the crust a day in advance: remove from refrigerator 15 minutes prior to rolling out.
 This will help prevent the crust from cracking at the edges when rolling.

 • If preparing the apples a day in advance: toss with ¼ cup lemon juice and omit the 1 tablespoon lemon juice from the original recipe the following day.
-Proceed with remaining recipe as written.
+Proceed with remaining recipe as written after draining the apples.

 Nutrition